A NICER view of the 1.4 solar-mass edge-on pulsar PSR J0614-3329: Inference

 \textbf{NICER Background} -- The phase-independent inferred background spectrum has features at the energies of the peaks identified in the data (see Section~\ref{subsec:NICER_data}).
 As expected, X-PSI picked up these contributions as part of the phase-independent background.
 The inferred spectrum of the NS is made of two thermal components and has no peak around this energy.
 The background ranges from $\sim$75\% of the signal at low energies up to $\gtrsim98\%$ of the signal at $2.0\,$keV, hence the chosen upper energy limit of the fitted data is well suited.

 \textbf{Inferred parameters} -- The main peak in the NICER pulse profile (see Section~\ref{subsec:NICER_data}) at phase $\phi \sim 0.50$ (Figure~\ref{fig:J0614_NICER}) is caused by the equatorial spot, going in and out of view during rotation.
 The weak peak is caused by the polar hotspot at $\phi \sim 0.94$, which never fully goes out of view.
-The phases and temperatures of both hotspots are well constrained for both modes (respectively $\pm2\%$ and $\pm0.5\%$).
+The phases and temperatures of both hotspots are well constrained for both modes (respectively, $\pm2\%$ and $\pm0.5\%$).
 Spot sizes are only constrained to about $\pm 20 \%$.
 The colatitude of the equatorial hotspot is not tightly constrained ($\theta \sim 88^{\circ} \pm 17^{\circ}$).
 Finally, the radius is rather small and tightly constrained, with $R_{\rm eq}^\STU = 9.1 \pm 0.7 \,$km.
+The full \STU\, posterior is available in the Zenodo repository \citep{zenodo}.

 \textbf{Model performance metrics} -- Values of log-evidence and maximum log-likelihood are given in Table~\ref{tab:model_metrics}.
-The 2D residuals of all the tested models can be found in the Zenodo repository. \STU\, can reproduce the data as the residuals do not feature any significant deviation from random Poisson noise.
+The 2D residuals of all the tested models can be found in the Zenodo repository \citep{zenodo}. \STU\, can reproduce the data as the residuals do not feature any significant deviation from random Poisson noise.
 However, we tested more complex hotspot geometries to check whether it would bring any improvements.